collinhover/impactplusplus/README.md

     // setup a main game file, such as 'game/main.js'
     // that you load right after ImpactJS
     // and inside this file...
-    // define that custom config first
-    ig.CONFIG = {
-        // one thing you'll probably want to set right away
-        // is your own logo (in base64) for the loader
-        LOADER_LOGO_SRC_MAIN: 'data:image/png;base64,...'
-    };
     // setup the main module
     ig.module(
             'game.main'